By Shreekant Dhumale, Mountaineer,

 maintain situational awareness, and refer to maps or GPS devices as needed

-6. Listen to Your Body: Monitor your physical and mental well-being
+to stay on course. - Listen to Your Body: Monitor your physical and mental well-being

 throughout the trek.
 Pace yourself, take breaks when necessary, and listen to